bretmorin/html-journey-notes/README.md

     <!-- this is a comment
     -->
     ```
-    - If working within the body element, it will just output 1 long line of text without proper formatting.
+    - **If working within the body element with no other elements inside, it will just output 1 long line of text without proper formatting.**

     - Paragraph: will add a new line after the closing tag
         ```
         <p></p>